SineStriker/qsynthesis-revenge/docs/build-insturctions.md

 ## Build from source

-There's no other libraries you need to compile advance.
+There's no other libraries you need to compile in advance.

 You can compile the source code without any further compiling preparation and it should successfully build the executable file with a few minite.